wujingyue/neongoby/README.md

 Bugs Detected
 -------------

-See our paper [Effective Dynamic Detection of Alias Analysis Errors](http://www.cs.columbia.edu/~jingyue/docs/wu-fse13.pdf) for the bugs we found so far using NeonGoby.
+See section 8 in our paper [Effective Dynamic Detection of Alias Analysis Errors](http://www.cs.columbia.edu/~jingyue/docs/wu-fse13.pdf) for the bugs we found so far using NeonGoby.